arbarlow/crate/README.md

 # Crate
+=====

 Crate is a database viewer (and later an editor) for OSX
-=====

 ![Screenshot](https://raw.githubusercontent.com/arbarlow/crate/master/screens/screen1.png)

 ## Status

-Right now Crate is very young and needs a lot of work doing which can be tracked via an open [Trello board](https://trello.com/b/giqJQwWP/crate)
+Right now Crate is very young and needs a lot of work doing which can be seen and tracked via an open [Trello board](https://trello.com/b/giqJQwWP/crate)

 ## Database support